Yuan Hao: Brief reign and death

 Yuan Hao, once he entered Luoyang, became complacent and believed that he was favored by the gods, and therefore grew arrogant and lazy.
 He put his old friends and associates into high posts, and he spent his days feasting, not caring about the matters of state.
 The Liang forces escorting him bullied the local populace, and the populace began to turn against Yuan Hao.
 Meanwhile, Yuan Hao, believing that he had already succeeded, began to secretly plot with Yuan Yu (元彧) the Prince of Linhuai and Yuan Yanming (元延明) the Prince of Anfeng to consider how to throw off the Liang yoke.
-When Chen, whose army was badly outnumbered, petitioned Emperor Wu of Liang for reinforcements, Yuan Hao preemptorily petitioned Emperor Wu, arguing that additional Liang troops would merely cause more shock to the Northern Wei people.
+When Chen, whose army was badly outnumbered, petitioned Emperor Wu of Liang for reinforcements, Yuan Hao peremptorily petitioned Emperor Wu, arguing that additional Liang troops would merely cause more shock to the Northern Wei people.
 Emperor Wu therefore stopped sending reinforcements.
 At one point, Chen considered assassinating Yuan Hao and seizing Luoyang himself, but decided against the idea.

 Meanwhile, Erzhu Rong's forces, as well as other forces loyal to Emperor Xiaozhuang, had arrived at the northern bank of the Yellow River opposite Luoyang.
 When they made exploratory attacks, Chen repelled each one.
 Erzhu Rong was so frustrated that he considered withdrawing, but after suggestions by the officials Yang Kan (楊侃) and Gao Daomu (高道穆) that doing so would only allow Yuan Hao to be entrenched, he prepared a surprise attack at night, crossing the Yellow River and capturing Yuan Hao's son Yuan Guanshou.
 Yuan Hao's forces subsequently collapsed, and Yuan Hao fled with his guards.
 Chen tried to withdraw in an orderly fashion, but his forces were trapped by the Songshan River (嵩山水, east of Luoyang) and crushed.
 Chen himself was able to flee back to Liang.
 Meanwhile, Yuan Hao's guards began to desert, and a local policeman of Linyin County (臨穎, in modern Luohe, Henan), Jiang Feng (江豐), killed him and delivered his head to Luoyang.

 Yuan Hao was never officially recognized as an emperor, although, for reasons unknown, Emperor Xiaowu later restored his title of Prince of Beihai and posthumously honored him with a number of honors.